-Later on in life I upgraded to a pair of Sony MDR V150’s.
+Later on in life, I upgraded to a pair of Sony MDR V150’s.
 Related:Sony MDR V150 Monitor Series Headphones.
-I remember these as my very first “serious” pair of headphones, long before my first true set of reference cans in the form of the MDR7506.
-If you’ve never tried a pair of these, you’re really missing out.
+I remember these as my very first “serious” pair of headphones, long before my first true set of reference cans in the form of the MDR-7506.
+If you’ve never tried a pair of 7506’s, you’re really missing out.
 I remember thinking to myself “Wow, so this is what music is supposed to sound like.”
-It was incredible, as if a blanket had been lifted off of the sound and it now had some room to breathe and express itself.
+It was incredible as if a blanket had been lifted off of the sound and it now had some room to breathe and express itself.

-Even as good as the 7506 is, it doesn’t have great Soundstage.
+Even as good as the 7506 is, it doesn’t have a great Soundstage.
 Why is that?
-Well, for one, it’s a closed back headphone.
-Most of the time, a closed back won’t provide you with a really great 3D image.
+Well, for one, it’s a closed-back headphone.
+Most of the time, a closed-back won’t provide you with a really great 3D image.
 It tends to be very “in your head” sounding.
 You may get fatigued quicker as well.
 Related:Closed back vs. Open back Headphones

 With an open back, the opposite is true, and that’s the meat of the question.

-Soundstage is simply a headphones ability to provide a 3D, surround sound quality image, as well as an out of your head type of experience.
+The soundstage is simply a headphones ability to provide a 3-D, surround sound quality image, as well as an out-of-your-head type of experience.
 It’s separating the instruments and vocals in such a way that allows you to place them precisely where they are on stage.

-But it’s almost like a guy that says the moon is fake, or that the earth is flat.
-Or that the earth is hollow.
+But it’s almost like a guy that says the moon is fake, Or that the earth is hollow.
 I love a good conspiracy theory, but those rabbit holes aren’t ones that I desire to venture down.